Tag Archives: guide

 When launching a new business, caterers must consider all aspects of setting up a commercial kitchen.
 Whether you are working out of a home kitchen or a modestly sized rented space, some pieces of equipment cannot be overlooked, and chief among them are refrigeration units.

-We recently posted an article related to the importance of equipping your professional kitchen with high-quality cookware and smallwares.
+Not long ago we posted an article related to the importance of equipping your professional kitchen with high-quality cookware and smallwares.
 The overarching theme of the post – which was more of an overview – was that quality is more important than quantity even if you’re just starting out and money is tight.
 In this post we’re going to focus on knives, the bedrock of food preparation and the professional chef’s best friend and ally.